clintondeacon/menuitems_frontend/README.md

-# yhangry technical task frontend
+# Menu items frontend

+A basic front end built in react, mainly playing around.

 ## Installation

 1. Install backend

-Before beginning this installation, please ensure you have the backend installed from the repo at https://github.com/clintondeacon/yhangry_backend
+Before beginning this installation, please ensure you have the backend installed from the repo at https://github.com/clintondeacon/menuitems_backend

 2. Clone respository